DistributedCollective/solidoc2/readme.md

   "ignoreFiles": ["**/*[T|t]est*.json", "**/*[M|m]ock*.json"],
   "contractsListBeginKeyword": "## Contracts",
   "replaceContractsListBeginKeyword": "### Contracts",
-  "freahOutput": true,
+  "freshOutput": true,
   "readMe": "README.md"
 }
 ```

 `pathToRoot`: path to truffle project (or similar) root.
-AST tree required for parsin - compiled with truffle
+AST tree required for parsing - compiled with truffle
 `outputPath`: path to generate documentation to
 `buildFolder`: path to abi files relative to the root from `pathToRoot`
 `noCompilation`: do not recompile, optional, default: false